Megyn Kelly TV Ratings Reportedly ‘Freaking Out’ NBC Execs

 Do you think that Megyn Kelly will turn things around for NBC News and is the alleged freaking out premature?

-[Featured Image by Vladimir Smirnov/TASS News Agency Pool Photo via AP Images]
+[Featured Image by Vladimir Smirnov/TASS News Agency Pool Photo/AP Images]